 The Guild has engaged in numerous initiatives to promote an end to mass incarceration nationally and locally.
 The NLG organizes an annual national Week Against Mass Incarceration (WAMI), supports political prisoners, and shares the voices of our jailhouse lawyer members in the Guild Notes column, “Beyond Bars: Voices from NLG Jailhouse Lawyers.”
 The Guild has critiqued the obstacles to legal resource prisoners face due to the Prison Ligation Reform Act and explored the role of bond funds in our webinar Bail Funds & Community-Based Strategies.
 The NLG National Immigration Project has been instrumental in challenging abuses at immigrant detention centers.

-Local NLG initiatives include the NLG-NYC Parole Preparation Project, the NLG Bay Area Prisoner Advocacy Network, and the NLG NJ-DE Prisoner Legal Advocacy Network.
+Local NLG initiatives include the NLG-NYC Parole Preparation Project and the NLG Bay Area Prisoner Advocacy Network.
 NLG Mass Incarceration Committee and Prison Law Project volunteers respond to jailhouse lawyer members’ letters and send out our Jailhouse Lawyer Manual on an ongoing basis.
 NLG members are involved in various initiatives opposing policing, criminalization, solitary confinement, the drug war, capital punishment, and new prison construction.
 The Guild supported the 2016 and 2018 National Prison Strikes and has been working to investigate and challenge deplorable conditions in numerous Texas Department of Criminal Justice prison facilities in the aftermath of Hurricane Harvey.

 Labor and Employment